Aphrodis1st/C_Basic_programs/0-cp_programs/README.md

+Make sure to go throught the source code in the directory and for any questions, reachout to me on social media.
+Remember this is simple C programs but more usefull.

 	1. We have a program that asks and checks for a pin.
 It uses a while loop.

 		Asks a user to type and enter a pin three times